Disneyland Paris: Our Full Review and Best Tips!

 • Marvel Avengers Campus

 We recommend making time to visit both theme parks.
 We also recommend staying at one of the Disney hotels.
-It’s so convenient to be able to walk or take the shuttle to the park entrances each day.
+It’s so convenient to be able to walk or take the shuttle to the park entrances each day, and you won’t have to worry about expensive daily parking.

-We recommend downloading the app in advance, because you’ll need to use it to find a map of the park.
+We recommend downloading the Disneyland Paris mobile app in advance of your trip, because you’ll need to use it to access a map of the park.
 Inside the park, there are QR codes that will also link to the map.
-When we visited in 2022, we only found a couple of places that offered brochure paper maps of the parks.
-We had to rely heavily on our phones for navigation.
-We also read that starting in September 2022, Disneyland Paris is phasing out the paper maps.
-(You can read more about that here!)

 Earffel Tower at Walt Disney Studios in Disneyland Paris